frioux/blog/content/posts/golang-no-generics.md

 As a side note I am not looking forward to Go getting generics.
-Much of what keeps the language simple today is the fact that people just cannot build super-abstract code without interfaces.
-I suspect that once we get real generics Go code on the internet will stop being the simplicity focussed code it is today and instead become abstraction behemoths.
+Much of what keeps the language simple today is the fact that people just cannot build super-abstract code without generics.
+I suspect that once we get real generics Go code on the internet will stop being the simplicity focused code it is today and instead become abstraction behemoths.
 I hope I'm wrong.

 ---